Sending-Out Specimens to Other HA Hospital

 2. Please mark the test clearly on handwritten form and indicate the height of the patient for multivariate cystatin C -based estimated GFR.

-Delta Bilirubin, plasma Plasma (Non-gel heparinised blood tube), 4mL
+Delta Bilirubin, plasma Plasma (Non-gel heparinised blood), 4mL

 Collect non-gel heparinised tube from PWH Chemical Pathology Laboratory.